firstwiki/original_archive/index.php/College_students/index.html.md

 [engineers](Engineers "Engineers" ) to assist
-[students](Students "Students" ) in the construction of a [robot](Robot "Robot" ) for the [FIRST Robotics Competition](FIRST "FIRST" ), as well as other aspects of the team, such as Website design, Animation, and so on.
+[students](Students "Students" ) in the construction of a [robot](Robot "Robot" ) for the [FIRST Robotics Competition](first), as well as other aspects of the team, such as Website design, Animation, and so on.